 L’As du Fallafel, Le Marais, Ménilmontant & Belleville

-Being in Paris, you can’t miss out on tasting the French wine.
-However, if you are traveling on a small budget, the best option would be to head to the Supermarkets and pick up a variety of different wines at super low budget prices.
+Being in Paris, you can’t miss out on tasting French wine.
+However, if you are traveling on a small budget, the best option would be to head to the Supermarkets and pick up a variety of different wines at super-low budget prices.